 Clementine pops up again in a Hartbeats studio session on 9/21/68, when Garcia & Lesh jam on it briefly with another guitarist who solos over the chords.
 (Just the basic riff, not the full song.)
 It's odd to hear Garcia dueting the lines with someone besides Weir; it makes it sound like one of the club-blues jams that were very common in '68.

 Which brings us to one of those clubs, the Matrix, and the Hartbeats' appearance there on 10/8/68, minus Weir and Pigpen.
-They start the show with Clementine (after Garcia sorts out some amp trouble), and it's basically a duet between Garcia and Lesh....kind of interesting, but with Weir gone, there's a huge hole in the sound.
-It takes them a while to get going, and things get more interesting after they turn into the Eleven.
+They start the show with Clementine (after Garcia sorts out some amp trouble), and it's basically a loose duet between Garcia and Lesh....kind of interesting, but with Weir gone, there's a huge hole in the sound.
+It takes them a while to get going - this Clementine is rather sloppy and unfocused - and things get more interesting after they turn into the Eleven.
 (Also in my opinion, this is the least interesting Hartbeats show, with Clementine pretty much just a warmup.)
 But here we start to hear hints of how it would sound in '69, with Lesh introducing new riffs into the tune and Garcia exploring different playing styles.

-The 10/30/68 Matrix show has a much more solid version - in fact, you could use the start of this as a 'karaoke' version, since they're playing the basic backing just as if Garcia was singing.
-Here you can tell they're playing it in the new format, with the extra chords in the verse and Lesh's distinctive riff afterwards.
+The 10/30/68 Matrix show has a much more solid version of Clementine - in fact, you could use the start of this as a 'karaoke' version, since they're playing the basic backing just as if Garcia was singing.
+Here you can tell they're playing it in the new format, with the extra chords in the verse, a new bridge, and Lesh's distinctive riff afterwards.
 So it's frustrating not to hear how it sounded at Dead shows in late '68....
 Once again, they head into the Eleven.

 http://www.archive.org/details/gd68-10-30.sbd.sacks.1205.sbeok.shnf (track 11)